Going to school during COVID-19

 Peel Public Health strongly recommends that school boards and schools conduct daily on-site confirmation of student, staff, and visitor self-screening results.
 This practice will be required during periods of increased risk (e.g., after a COVID-19 exposure or during an outbreak).

-If your child has symptoms of COVID-19:
+If your child has symptoms of COVID-19, refer to instructions and next steps for individuals with symptoms.

 If you have questions about your specific situation, call Peel Public Health at 905-799-7700.
 (In Caledon call 905-584-2216.)
 Our call centre is open Monday to Friday from 8:30 a.m. to 4:30 p.m.